-Whether you are looking for a mountain bike ride, a trail run, or a hike, you can use the filters to search for trails trails based on your desired activity.
-You can also use the filters narrow the results for attractions on the trail (wildflowers for example)l, trail difficulty, trail rating, length, route type, and suitability.
+Whether you are searching for a mountain bike ride, a trail run, or a hike, you can use the filters to search for trails based on your desired activity.
+You can also use the filters to narrow the results for attractions on the trail (wildflowers, for example), trail difficulty, trail rating, length, route type, and suitability.
 You can even filter trails by whether or not you have completed them.